The Rise of Data Center Moratoria

 The Shift Away from Incentives

 The turn of the decade saw state and local governments offering robust incentives for data center development.
 The current landscape is markedly different.
-This new landscape was evident at the outset of the year, when Governors’ across the nation emphasized affordability, cost protection, and solving energy demand issues in their state of the states addresses.
+This new landscape was evident at the outset of the year, when Governors’ across the nation emphasized affordability, cost protection, and solving energy demand issues in their State of the States addresses.

 Amid growing public concern about the cost of electricity, lawmakers across the country are re-evaluating how large-load facilities are integrated into local economies.
 These approaches range from agreements with hyperscalers to ensure equitable cost allocation, “bring your own power” models, and partnerships between developers and communities to provide community benefits.